Bernard2030/pizza_choice/README.md

 * jQuery
 * Bootstrap
 ## Setup/Installation Requirements
-* Live link to view the project; Delani studio https://bernard2030.github.io/delani-studio/
+* Live link to view the project; pizza point https://bernard2030.github.io/pizza_point/

 ## Known Bugs
 So far there are no known bags if you find any let me know through my contact details.